manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### deleteDocuments()

-Deletes documents using a query expression which can be passed either as array or as [Query](query.md) object.
+Deletes documents using a query expression which can be passed either as an array or as a [Query](query.md) object.

 Example with query as array: